keiaus/Vet-Appointment-System/README.md

-# Veterinarian-Appointment-System
+# Vet-Appointment-System
-This system is used to manage appointments and keep track of animal history.
+This system can be used to book appointments for your pet.